We all carry biases based on our lived experiences.

 Diverse voices make for well-reported stories.

 Across the country, newsrooms lack both diversity and equity among the people who are covering the news and the stories they tell.
 We believe that reporters should reflect the communities we serve.
 That’s why we’ll hire writers from diverse backgrounds — including people of varying races, social economic statuses, genders, and lived experiences — and train our readers to become citizen journalists to share what’s happening in their own backyards.
-We’re also intentionally about ensuring that the voices in every story come from various backgrounds and perspectives.
+We’re also intentional about ensuring that the voices in every story come from various backgrounds and perspectives.
 We believe these practices make for more nuanced, in depth stories.

 Funding and politics shouldn’t influence journalism.